textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

     </div>
 </div>

-All three of these (research, writing, and development) need to be in balance with one another to succeed.
-The balance doesn't necessarily have to be *even*, however; it is likely to vary from challenge to challenge.
+If I'm to be successful, all three of these (research, writing, and development) need to be in balance with one another.
+Said balance doesn't necessarily have to be *even*, however; it is likely to vary from challenge to challenge.
 The important thing is that I invest time in all three; the exact breakdown of how I divvy up my attention, however, doesn't matter too much.

 Today, I'm expecting to lean more on the research factor than most days.
 React Native is totally unfamiliar territory for me, so I'd like to make use of the